usamaejaz/jekyll-now/about.md

 There are more channels to connect with me other than email.
 Look for the links at the bottom of this page.

 ## More Details
-If you are interested in knowing more about, [See my Résumé](/resume/).
+If you are interested in knowing more about me, [see my Résumé](/resume/).